goblint/analyzer/README.md

     cd analyzer
     make

 If something goes wrong, take a look at [travis-ci.sh](scripts/travis-ci.sh) for an example setup.
+You may now try running goblint: `./goblint tests/regression/04-mutex/01-simple_rc.c`.

+### Mac OS X

+The above instructions for Linux work just as well for Mac OS X. Goblint successfully compiles, but it may fail to parse files.
+We need `cpp` in order to preprocess source files and current versions of the clang frontend will not work with goblint.
+You therefore have to do, e.g., `brew install gcc`, and if you do not want to mess with Apple's default wiring, you can edit src/config.ml and set the cpp variable to the gcc version installed by homebrew (currently "cpp-4.9").

 ### Windows/Cygwin
 For a goblint binary package, follow [these instructions](http://goblint.in.tum.de/download.html).